kskshr/Visual-Recipe-Flow/README.md

 ~~~
 $ zsh ./scripts/download_recipes.zsh
 ~~~
-This script automatically creates files for tokenized words of ingredient and instruction texts (`ingredients.tok` and `instructions.tok`).
+This script also automatically creates files for tokenized words of ingredient and instruction texts (`ingredients.tok` and `instructions.tok`).

 ## Citation
 ```